-Besides being a great family vacation destination, traveling to the Emerald Isle with kids really could not be easier.
-There are so many things to do in Ireland with kids.
+Besides being a great family vacation destination, traveling to the Emerald Isle with kids could not be easier—there are so many things to do in Ireland with kids!

-Ireland is the perfect place to introduce children to international travel.
-It is a magical place for anyone to visit since it is, after all, the country of leprechauns.
-Ireland encourages imagination and blends it with history – each and every day will be filled with magic and exploration.
-Even if you’re beyond the age when you’re “supposed” to believe in faeries, the moment you step foot in Ireland a feeling of possibility washes over you.
-You just don’t know what could be at the top of those castle towers or at the end of the rainbow.
+Plus, Ireland is the perfect place to introduce children to international travel!
+A country of leprechauns, good luck charms, and a storied past, Ireland encourages imagination and blends it with history—each and every day will be filled with magic and exploration.
+Even if you’re beyond the age when you’re “supposed” to believe in faeries, the moment you step foot in Ireland, a feeling of possibility washes over you—you just don’t know what could be at the top of those castle towers or at the end of the rainbow.

 It’s closer than you think.
 With direct flights from NY and Boston less than 6 hours long, it is extremely manageable for kids.
-Most flights are red-eye so you may even be able to get them to sleep for most of the flight.
-Airfares are also relatively inexpensive compared to other European destinations.
+Most flights are red-eye, so you may even be able to get them to sleep for most of the flight!
+Airfare is also relatively inexpensive compared to other European destinations, making it a perfect option for budget-conscious families.

-It is easy to navigate.
-Everything is in English and wi-fi is plentiful so you can always rely on your phone to direct you to where you need to be.
-It is also smaller than you think, with drive time from North to South of the entire island (Ireland and Northern Ireland) being around 8 hours and East (Dublin) to West (Galway) is less than 3 hours.
-I would recommend renting a car so you can explore on your own schedule, or if you don’t feel comfortable traveling on the “wrong side” of the road you can plan a private guided tour or arrange transfers.
+It’s easy to navigate.
+Everything is in English, and Wi-fi is plentiful, so you can always rely on your phone to direct you to where you need to be.
+It’s also smaller than you think, with drive time from North to South of the entire island (Ireland and Northern Ireland) being around 8 hours, and East (Dublin) to West (Galway) is less than 3 hours.
+I would recommend renting a car so you can explore on your own schedule, but if you don’t feel comfortable traveling on the “wrong side” of the road, you can plan a private guided tour or arrange transfers.

-All of their cities are totally walkable – There is no need to worry about navigating complicated underground systems or being at the mercy of a cab driver.
+All of their cities are totally walkable—no need to worry about navigating complicated underground systems or catching a cab!
 Even in Dublin, Ireland’s largest city, you can walk from one end of the city center to the other in 20 minutes.
-And the best thing about walking and exploring these historical cities is that you find the most magical places.
+And the best thing about walking through these historical cities is that you find the most magical places!
 Duck into just about any pub and you are sure to find live music.
-I know you are thinking, pubs with kids?
-In Ireland a pub stands for a public house, and in small towns everyone is welcome at all times.
-In larger cities kids are more than welcome to enjoy the local food and band all afternoon, but they will be asked to leave by 8pm.
+Now, I know you’re thinking—”Christina, pubs?
+With kids?”
+I hear you, but in Ireland, a “pub” stands for a public house, and in small towns, everyone is welcome at all times.
+In larger cities, kids are more than welcome to enjoy the local food and live music all afternoon, but they’ll be asked to leave by 8 PM.

-The people are extremely welcoming – There has been no destination I have ever visited where I have encountered friendlier or more welcoming people.
+The people are extremely welcoming—I’ve never been anywhere with such friendly and welcoming people!
 They all speak English, at least officially, but their brogue may make them a little difficult to understand.
-In small towns, life still revolves around the pub where people will swap stories, join the local band, and laugh!!
+In small towns, life still revolves around the pub where people will swap stories, join the local band, and laugh!
 Don’t be afraid to join them.

 Day One: Arrive in Dublin

-Walk around the city, get acclimated and pop into a pub for a bite to eat.
-I don’t like to plan much on arrival days just in case there are any delays or changes to your travel.
-It also lets you adjust to the time difference and get to know the layout of the city.
-You may want to hire a cab to show you around or consider a hop on/hop off bus to get your bearings and a little history of the city.
+Walk around the city, get acclimated, and pop into a pub for a bite to eat.
+I don’t like to plan much on arrival days to leave room for delays, lost luggage, or jetlag.
+Take this time to get used to the layout of the city, and consider hiring a cab or a hop on/hop off bus to get your bearings and learn a little bit about the city’s history.

 Day Two: Explore Dublin

-This city is fun just to walk and explore.
-Kids will love Phoenix Park, originally a royal deer park it is home to wildlife, playgrounds, trails and the Dublin Zoo.
+This city is fun to just walk and explore!
+Kids will love Phoenix Park—originally a royal deer park, it’s home to wildlife, playgrounds, trails, and the Dublin Zoo.
 Grab some great photos in the flower gardens and enjoy a traditional tea at one of the tea shops.
-Most museums are free so you can pop in and not feel like you didn’t get your money’s worth if the subject matter doesn’t hold your child’s attention.
-Other activities include wandering through Trinity College’s cobblestone paths, do some shopping on Grafton street, and let the kids run around the playground at St. Stephen’s Green.
-I am sure the Guinness Storehouse is on many folks’ list of must dos and it is actually pretty family-friendly.
-Finally, for older children, a tour of Kilmainham Gaol the famous jail where the leaders of the 1916 uprising were imprisoned and executed is a great learning experience.
+Most museums are free, so you can pop in and not feel like you didn’t get your money’s worth if the subject matter doesn’t hold your child’s attention.
+Other activities include wandering through Trinity College’s cobblestone paths, doing some shopping on Grafton street, and letting the kids run around the playground at St. Stephen’s Green.
+The Guinness Storehouse is on many folks’ list of must-dos, and it’s quite family-friendly!

 Day Three: Explore Ruins in Cashel, Travel to Cork

-On your way to Cork make a stop midway in Cashel.
+On your way to Cork, make a stop midway in Cashel.
 You have a few options here.
-You can walk up the hill to the Rock of Cashel, the seat of the Kings of Munster.
-Explore the plateau populated with medieval buildings crowning the hilltop of Tipperary’s Golden Vale.
-Or, learn details about the baptism of St. Patrick.
+You can walk up the hill to the Rock of Cashel, the seat of the Kings of Munster, explore the plateau populated with medieval buildings crowning the hilltop of Tipperary’s Golden Vale, or learn about the baptism of St. Patrick.

 If you need additional stops or are looking for something a little further down the road, Cahir Castle is Ireland’s largest and most well preserved castle and is often overlooked.
 Athassel Abbey is another rarely explored site, so you’ll likely have it to yourself.